Visual Species Recognition with Large Multimodal Models as Post-Hoc Correctors: Methodology

-We further analyze results in \cref{tab:lmm_failue} and obtain two key insights. \emph{First}, although the expert model still makes incorrect predictions, the true label is often in the top predictions (\cref{fig:topk_bar}), suggesting the potential for a recovery mechanism to boost accuracy.
-Second, ICL prompting notably outperforms open-vocabulary prompting, especially on datasets with fewer classes (e.g., Weeds and Mollusca).
-The benefits diminish as the class count increases (e.g., Aves and Fungi), likely due to the increased selection difficulty from a large vocabulary.
-This suggests that providing a shorter, more targeted candidate list could significantly improve LMM performance.
-These insights motivate our proposed method (detailed next), which combines the strengths of the FSL expert model and ICL prompting with LMMs.
+We next derive two key insights that motivate our approach.
+First, although the FSL expert model often produces incorrect top-1 predictions, its top-k predictions (e.g., even for small $k$=3) often include the ground-truth species (Figs.~\ref{fig:handpicked_examples} and \ref{fig:topk_bar}).
+This observation implies that a suitable recovery mechanism could identify the correct species from the expert model's top-$k$ candidate set, thereby improving VSR performance.
+Second, as shown in \cref{tab:lmm_failue}, ICL-based prompting outperforms open-vocabulary prompting on datasets that contain relatively fewer classes, such as Weeds and Mollusca.
+The advantage of ICL diminishes as the number of classes increases (e.g., Aves and Fungi), likely because it becomes increasingly challenging to select the correct species from a large candidate vocabulary.
+This finding suggests that providing a small set of candidate species, rather than the entire label space, may substantially improve the effectiveness of LMMs for VSR.

+Taken together, these two observations motivate the method introduced next, which combines the complementary strengths of an FSL expert model and the LMM-based ICL prompting.
+In brief, the expert model generates a small set of high-confidence candidate species, while the LMM reasons over these candidates to recover the correct prediction.